infozenfrance/Phraseanet-Docs/en/User/Guide/AdministrationSolution.rst

 .. seealso::

-    :doc:`Refer to the page dedicated to the engines configuration in the Administrator documentation <../Admin/SearchEngine>`_.
+    :doc:`Refer to the page dedicated to the engines configuration in the Administrator documentation<../../Admin/SearchEngine>`.

 Phrasea engine configuration
 ****************************